alexvsav/unit-testing-action/README.md

 **NB2: you can find the procedure on how to setup Github Secrets here**: [Github Secrets setup](https://docs.github.com/en/actions/security-guides/encrypted-secrets)

 # 👩‍💻 Use-Cases
-Here are some examples of ```.github/workflows/ponicode.yml``` file to setup Ponicode Unit-Testing Action
+Here are some examples of ```.github/workflows/ponicode.yml``` file to setup Ponicode Unit Test Action
 #### 1. Raises Tests Quality alerts and bootstrap remediation Unit-Tests on each created / updated PR.
 Also includes Ponicode SQUAR report for the whole project.
 ```yaml
 name: "ponicode-ci"